hjani-2003/deep_learning_resources/README.md

-# deep_learning_resources
+# Deep Learning Resources
-resources to get started with deep learning
+Hello all!
+While there are many resources out there to learn about deep learning, there are some which stands out.
+Here I will try to list such resources and the resources which helped me get started with my deep learning journey :)

+## Good Stuff - The videos